Matcha is matcha, right? Not so!

 How Japanese matcha is thoughtfully farmed and cultivated gives it a substantial nutritional advantage and longer list of health benefits over Chinese matcha.
 Chinese matcha spends less time growing in the shade, has lower soil quality, and may be pan-fried dry, which is a step used to stop oxidation although it also stunts the nutritional value of the tea compared to the steaming method used in Japan.

-Chinese matcha is exceptionally unlikely to demonstrate the same lab-tested purity and potency levels as Japanese matcha (which growing areas have been carefully maintained/records kept for centuries).
+Empirical studies found that Chinese matcha is exceptionally unlikely to demonstrate the same lab-tested purity and potency levels as Japanese matcha (which growing areas have been carefully maintained/records kept for centuries).
 That means matcha from China more likely has contamination of pesticides and environmental petrols, and more.
 In fact, multiple studies have found toxic pesticides present in Chinese-based matcha powders.

 In 2012, the non-profit Greenpeace purchased 18 teas from random Chinese tea vendors, with seven of the 18 vendors being from among China’s top producers.
 (2)